 Then, when we moved to Calcutta, everything appeared so artificial.
 So, every Saturday we used to board bus no. 39 and go to Babughat, by the river Ganges.
 The Calcutta port was alive then, and I watched with wonders, huge ships those were going to cross seven seas.
 In the evening, when darkness fell, the ships used to blow the siren, and the flowing river twinkled with the lights from those ships.

-So, when I were to deliver a lecture in a training session about the most memorable day in my life, I could only think of a day related to nature.
-I’ll share that experience later, but till then…Hail my tryst with nature!!
+So, when I was to deliver a lecture in a training session about the most memorable day in my life, I could only think of a day related to nature.
+I’ll share that experience later but till then…Hail my tryst with nature!!